mozey/config/README.md

 ### Compare config files and print un-matched keys

 It's advisable for all config files to have the same keys, if a key does not apply to an env then set the value to an empty string.
-See [dev/prod parity](https://12factor.net/dev-prod-parity)
+See [architecture notes](https://github.com/mozey/config#architecture-notes).

+Comparing keys
 ```bash
 configu -env dev -compare prod